Codecademy/docs/README.md

 ## What stage of development are we in right now?

-Right now we've created 590 high-quality entries as quickly as we could.
-Our engineering team is working on building the MVP in July-August, after which we'll release it to the world!
-Once we've released this MVP, our goal is to transition some ownership of Docs content to the Codecademy community, since maintaining a resource of this type at-scale is only possible if it's open-source.
+Docs is live with about 590 high-quality entries.
+Now that the MVP is out, our goal is to transition some ownership of Docs content to the Codecademy community, since maintaining a resource of this type at-scale is only possible if it's open-source.
+That means we need your help, whether it's contributing, reviewing, or evangelizing!

 ## Core Team